apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

         )
 ```

-The model handler that is created from within `tfx-bsl` is always unkeyed.
+The model handler that is created with `CreateModelHander()` is always unkeyed.
 To make a keyed model handler, wrap the unkeyed model handler in the keyed model handler, which would then take the `tfx-bsl` model handler as a parameter.
 For example:

 ```
 from apache_beam.ml.inference.base import RunInference